jongmin-won/cubrid-manual/en/sql/schema/stored_routine_stmt.rst

     If the owner of the stored procedure is changed, the procedure will be automatically recompiled under the new owner.
     To change the owner, refer to :ref:`ALTER … OWNER<change-owner>`\.

-The following is an example of how PL/CSQL can be recompiled using the COMPILE statement and then executed normally.
+The following is an example that shows how to recompile PL/CSQL to run correctly after changing the table schema.

 Create a stored procedure that uses Static SQL in PL/CSQL and check whether it runs normally.